 In this paper, we develop the first theoretical formulation of the power-constrained performance optimization problem for MPI + OpenMP applications.
-We present a near-optimal verified linear programming (LP) formulation, which places a theoretical upper bound on the application performance that can be achieved on powerconstrained systems.
+We present an optimal verified linear programming (LP) formulation, which places a theoretical upper bound on the application performance that can be achieved on power-constrained systems.
+The LP formulation is optimal under certain conditions.
 We also present an integer linear programming (ILP) formulation of the same problem, which, while optimal, is not feasible for realistic problem sizes.
 However, we show that the LP and ILP formulations yield similar results, and that the LP allows us to find theoretical limits for realistic problem sizes.

-By taking traces of application execution across multiple configurations and applying either linear or integer programming, we create a schedule of configuration changes that, if applied at runtime, would result in near-optimal execution time under the given joblevel power constraint.
+By taking traces of application execution across multiple configurations and applying either linear or integer programming, we create a schedule of configuration changes that, if applied at runtime, would result in optimal execution time under the given joblevel power constraint.
 We emphasize that we are not proposing this methodology as a production runtime system.
 Rather, the techniques described in this paper can be used to evaluate runtime systems to determine how closely they approach the theoretical bound.

 In this paper, we make the following contributions: